GraphWalker/graphwalker.github.io/content/websocket-api/websocket-visitedelement.md

-## visitedElement
+## VisitedElement
 The message **visitedElement** is sent from GraphWalker whenever a **getNext** has happened.
-The use case for this message is perhaps if you want to visualize the progress of the execution.
+This message can be used to visualize the progress of the execution.

 **Message**